 Figures 2 and 3 show the results of measurements recorded according to the route marked as 6 in Table 2.
 The measurement was taken among the tallest buildings in the centre of Warsaw.
-This, however, shows very well how a signal can be disturbed in an urban environment.
-Along Prosta Street, where the data were collected, high-rise office buildings, the so-called "skyscrapers", are mostly located.
-When the route turns into Wronia Street, the signal reception starts to be very disturbed.
-Once the measurement starts to proceed between buildings standing very close to each other, it ceases to have any representation in the actual course of the route.
+This shows very well how a signal can be disturbed in an urban environment as the buildings located along Prosta Street, where the data was collected, are mainly high-rise office buildings, the so-called "skyscrapers".
+When the route turns into Wronia Street, the signal reception starts to be extremely disturbed.
+Once the measurement starts to proceed between buildings standing in proximity to each other, it ceases to have any representation in the actual course of the route.
 This is the measurement that is most inconsistent with reality, yet it is confirmed in theory.
 A signal in a place with such terrain is very often reflected, and the satellites are hidden behind the horizon.
 For this reason, a greater number of them are not visible.